 Muhammad Ibn Ali s-Sanusi founded an Islamic religious movement, primarily centered in Cyrenaica (1843).
 It gradually becomes important all over Libya.

 Italy had largely missed out on the 19th cenury European effort to stake out overseas colonies.
-Libya until the early 20th century was nominally an Ottomon province, but the Ottomon's exerted only limited control.
-Italy saw Libya located as it was close to home as the ideal colony with a Mediterranean coast.
+The establihed colonies in East Africa (Somaia and Eritea), but were defeated by the Ethiopians.
+Italy was the only European country to be defeated by an African Army (1894).
+Libya until the early 20th century was nominally an Ottomon province, but the Ottomon's exerted only nominal control.
+Italy saw Libya located as it was close to home as the ideal colony with a Mediterranean coast--the Fourth Shore.
 Italy began the final assault on the Ottomon Empire by declaring war in this case to secure a new colony in North Africa--Libya.
-The Italo-Turkish War (1911-12) While fought outside the Balkans, weaked the Ottomon Army in the years just before World War I. The Italians became the first country to drop ordinance from an airplane in warfare.
+A strong natioinalist sentiment was at play.
+The press promoted the war, claimig major mineral respsources.
+Only after Italy lost Libya in World War was oil discovered.
+The Socialists objected, includuing a young Benito Musolini.
+Ironical afterseizing control of Italy after World War I, he would unleasresh a majorv military campauighn, including a brutal pacuficationn campaign on the Libyans.
+The Italian Turkish War (1911-12) proved nuch more costly than antiicipated and took longer than planned.
+The Ottomans an Arabs were poorly armed and outnumbered, but put up more of a resistance than the Italians expected.
+And the Italians had no way offorcing a conclusion as they did not move vbeyond vthe coast.
+They decided to pursue iooerations in the Agean.
+While fought outside the Balkans, Italian-Turkish War weakened the Ottomon Army in the years just before World War I. The Italians became the first country to drop ordinance from an airplane in warfare.
 They tossed grenades from a German-built monoplane.
 The Ottomons largely ceeded to Italian demands because of the worsening situation in the Balkans, an area of much greater importance to them.
 The Ottomons were unwilling to make a major military commitment to defending Libya.
 The Ottomons were, however, then further humiliated in the First and Second Balkan Wars (1912-13).
 After some fighting, the Ottomans cede Libya to Italy (1912).
 The Sanusis have to resist Italian encroachments without Ottomon assistance.

 Italy in years before World War I was a member of the Central Powers, but did not go to war with Austria and Germany.
 Italy joined the Allies in World War I (1915).
 The British who were then allies attempted to mediate between the Sanusis and Italians.
 Libyan nationalists were torn during World War I. Some were pro-British, but since the Italians which were turning Italy into a colony joined the Allies, some were now more favorably disposed toward the Ottomons, their former colonial masters, which had ebtered the War on the side oif the Central Powers.
 Senussi tribesmen supported by the Ottmons staged an uprising against the Italians (November 1915).
 The uprising was a relatively limited action.
 It did, however, cause the deployment of a substantial Allied force--some 110,000 British, French and Italian troops.
 Peace or more accurately truce terms were reached (April 1917).